 I have been teaching at the university level for over 10 years, working with undergraduate and graduate students at Rutgers University, the University of California-San Diego, and now at UF.
 I have a Ph.D. in Women's and Gender Studies from Rutgers University.
-My book Aesthetics of Excess: The Art and Politics of Black and Latina Embodiment will be published by Duke University Press in November 2020.
+My book Aesthetics of Excess: The Art and Politics of Black and Latina Embodiment was published by Duke University Press in 2020.
 My research stems from my practice as a curator of contemporary art, community arts educator, and creative.
 I believe that visual art, music, film, and popular culture are powerful learning tools and I use them frequently to enrich our classroom experiences.
 My classroom is a space for experimentation.
 It is a site for dialogue, where students are acknowledged as theorists, artists, and producers of knowledge.
 While aiming to create a safe space for students to forge connections between course material, larger society, and their own lives, I also encourage them to engage with ideas that challenge them, take productive risks, and maintain space for contradiction and flux as they progress in their intellectual development.
 I treat my students as whole and complex beings, and create an environment where we can discuss ideas with a mind toward the social, cultural, and ethical implications of knowledge.
 I invite you to be yourself, to recognize that you hold knowledge worth sharing, and to acknowledge your creative potential!
 I look forward to embarking on this course with you in a spirit of collaboration.
-Meet our Teaching Assistant, Sunshine A.:
+Meet our Teaching Assistant, Jessica Trochez:

-Hello, my name is Sunshine and I am currently a MA candidate at the Center of Gender, Sexuality, and Women's Studies Research.
-I identify as a Black, genderqueer, Afro-Latinx immigrant, originally from São Paulo, Brazil.
-As a proud member of the WELLS Healing and Research Collective, my research centers the wellness of Black and Afro-diasporic communities.
-I am particularly interested in how Black communities heal from collective trauma.
-Ultimately, I aspire to obtain a Ph.D. in Counseling Psychology and work full time towards the liberation of Black, queer, and/or marginalized folks.
-Required Texts and Media Book: Available at bookstore and library reserve, also easily available for online purchase.
-Course reserves information can be found on our Canvas site. - Americanah, Chimanand Ngozi Adichie - Articles: Required articles and short form texts will be available as PDFs on Canvas or as web links on the syllabus.
-Films: Films will be accessible via course reserves (accessible on Canvas).
-W.A.R.!: Women, Art, Revolution, (2010, Lynn Hershman Leeson) Bessie (2015, Dee Rees) You are also required to watch videos listed on the syllabus for particular class meetings.
-Writing Requirement This course fulfills the 4,000 word writing requirement.
+My pronouns are she/ella/they/elle.
+I'm a nonbinary, pansexual, first-generation Honduran-American femme with invisible disabilities.
+I'm a second year student in the Women's Studies MA program at UF.
+I attended Santa Fe College and transferred to UF, graduating in 2019 with a double major in Psychology and Women's Studies.
+I'm interested in counseling psychology with an emphasis on social justice and Black and feminist of color frameworks.
+For my dissertation, my work is critiquing gender and sexual relations in Central America by centering Queer, Trans, Black, Indigenous, People of Color (QTBIPOC) activism and collective work+healing.
+In my free time, I write poetry, play video games, and cuddle with my cat.:) Required Texts and Media Required articles and short form texts will be available as PDFs on Canvas or as web links on the syllabus.
+You are also required to watch videos listed on the syllabus for particular class meetings.
+This course fulfills the 4,000 word writing requirement.
 The Writing Requirement (WR) ensures students both maintain their fluency in writing and use writing as a tool to facilitate learning.
 I will provide feedback on the content of your writing in addition to grammar, punctuation, clarity, coherence, and organization.
 Course grades have two components.
-To receive writing requirement credit, a student must receive a grade of C (35 points) or higher and a satisfactory completion of the writing component of the course.
+To receive writing requirement credit, a student must receive a grade of C (30 points) or higher and a satisfactory completion of the writing component of the course.
 Our course will adhere to the Chicago Manual of Style, 16th edition.
 You can access a streamlined style guide in the Writing Resources section of our Canvas site, and the full Chicago Manual of Style is accessible via our course reserves.
-If you seek additional assistance on your writing assignments please access the Writing Studio on campus: https://writing.ufl.edu This course will have a total of 5 writing assignments that will make up the 4,000 requirement.
-(More detailed information can be found at the end of this document following the course schedule.)
+If you seek additional assistance on your writing assignments please access the Writing Studio on campus: https://writing.ufl.edu This course will have a total of 4 writing assignments that will make up the 4,000 requirement.
 Grading in this Course: